stefanfoulis/django-class-based-auth-views/README.rst

 ================

-* `django-password-reset <https://github.com/brutasse/django-password-reset>`_ has class based views to reset orgotten passwords by email confirmation.
+* `django-password-reset <https://github.com/brutasse/django-password-reset>`_ has class based views to reset forgotten passwords by email confirmation.

 A reimplementation of ``django.contrib.auth.views`` as class based views.
 Hopefully at some point this project or